-For the challenge of $emerging\ entities\ (EEs)$, we exploit the Wikipedia page view statistics, which capture the number of times Wikipedia pages, including non-existent pages, have been requested, and can be treated as a query log of entities, including EEs.
+&lt;sup>1Since entity linking systems usually index the KB before online processing, EEs denote entities that are not covered by the indexed KB instead of the available latest version of Copyright is held by the author/owner(s). the KB, which makes ER in Web text more challenging.
+The POS patterns used in this work are available online at ber of times Wikipedia pages, including non-existent pages, have been requested, and can be treated as a query log of entities, including EEs.
 Since it is very likely that EEs will be requested in real-time (such as due to a current event), the page view statistics are valuable source for detecting EEs.